Proto69/JailWebhook/README.md

 # Minecraft Jail Discord Webhook (Bukkit)

-Simple minecraft plugin, sending discord embed on jail command
+Simple minecraft plugin, sending discord embed and saving data to database on jail command

 >Feel free to alter the code of this plugin to your needs